PerimeterInstitute/SymmetryDocs/vnc.md

 from different vendors and they mostly interoperate.

 VNC is unusual in that you, as a regular user on the Symmetry machine, start up a VNC server for yourself when you want to use it.
-That is, you first use `ssh` to connect to Symmetry and run the `vncserver` command to start a VNC server for yourself.
+That is, you first use `ssh` to connect to the Symmetry head node and run the `vncserver` command to start a VNC server for yourself.
 The server (with your desktop session) will stay alive after you log out of the `ssh` session.
-You then start up your VNC client program and connect to the VNC server that you started.
+On the computer where you want to display the desktop (eg, your laptop), you start up a VNC client program and connect to the VNC server that you started on Symmetry.

 Start by opening an `ssh` connection to Symmetry:
 ```